ehossam/DataEntry-Application/README.md

-# DataEntry-Application Explanation and System requirement
+# DataEntry-Application Explanation and System requirements

 - The application uses QT C++ for the devlopment.